-Debit cards are issued by many different financial institutions including banks and credit unions, and each of these institutions has their own rules governing whether or not you can use your debit card safely overseas.
+Debit cards are issued by many different financial institutions, including banks and credit unions.
+Each of these institutions has its own rules governing whether or not you can use your debit card safely overseas.

-Before you travel abroad, you should make sure you will be able to access your funds either at an automated teller machine (ATM) or a bank in a foreign country using your United States-issued debit card.
+Before you travel abroad, make sure you will be able to access your funds, either at an automated teller machine (ATM) or a bank in a foreign country, using your United States-issued debit card.

-Additionally, you should be aware of some safety tips to avoid identity or credit/debit card theft while you're traveling and always have a backup plan for finances in case you can't access your funds via your American bank.
+Additionally, you should look at safety tips to avoid identity or credit/debit card theft while you are traveling.
+Always have a backup plan for finances in case you cannot access your funds via your American bank.

-However, if you follow these simple bits of advice for traveling with an American debit card, you should be able to navigate your way around almost any country in the world without fear of being locked out of accessing your money overseas.
+If you follow these simple tips for traveling with an American debit card, you should be able to navigate almost any country without being locked out of accessing your money overseas.

 Research ATM Locations and Networks

-Debit cards “talk” with your financial institution via a system of computer networks.
-Maestro and Cirrus, two of the largest ATM networks, belong to MasterCard while Visa owns the Plus network.
+Debit cards “talk” with your financial institution via computer networks.
+Maestro and Cirrus, two of the largest ATM networks, belong to MasterCard, while Visa owns the Plus network.

-In order to use your debit card in an ATM, the ATM must first be compatible with your financial institution's network.
-You can check which networks your debit card allows by looking at the reverse side of your debit card for ATM network logos and writing them down before you travel.
+In order to use your debit card in an ATM, the ATM must be compatible with your financial institution's network.
+You can check which networks you can use by looking at the reverse side of your debit card for ATM network logos.
+Write down the network names before you travel.

-If you cannot find an ATM in the cities you plan to visit, you will need to find out about exchanging travelers checks or cash at local banks, or you will need to bring cash with you and carry it in a money belt.
+If you cannot find an ATM in your destination cities, you will need to find out about exchanging travelers' checks or cash at local banks, or you will need to bring cash with you and carry it in a money belt.

 Call Your Bank

-If your PIN contains zeroes, ask if it will present problems in non-network ATMs, and if your PIN has five digits, ask if you can exchange it for a four-digit number as many foreign ATMs will not recognize a five-digit PIN.
-Calling ahead will give you plenty of time to request an alternate PIN and memorize it.
+If your PIN contains zeroes, ask if it will present problems in non-network ATMs.
+If your PIN has five digits, ask if you can exchange it for a four-digit number, as many foreign ATMs will not recognize a five-digit PIN.
+Calling ahead will give you plenty of time to obtain and memorize an alternate PIN.

-During your call, ask about any overseas transaction and currency conversion fees.
-After you finish your call, compare these fees to those charged by your credit card company; as fees vary widely, you should be sure you are getting a deal you can live with.
+During your call, ask about the overseas transaction and currency conversion fees.
+Compare these fees to those charged by your credit card company.
+Fees vary widely, so you should be sure you are getting a deal you can live with.

-Also, as many banks, credit unions, and credit card companies freeze customers’ cards if the cards are used outside of that customer’s normal range of travel, you should call your financial institutions the week before you leave.
-During the call, you should advise them of all of your destinations and tell them when you plan to return home so they won't place a hold on your account when you suddenly start spending money in Paris and Rome.
+Many banks, credit unions, and credit card companies freeze customers’ cards if the cards are used outside of that customer’s normal range of travel.
+To avoid problems, call your financial institutions the week before you leave.
+Advise them of all of your destinations and tell them when you plan to return home.
+Doing this will help you avoid the embarrassment of a declined transaction or frozen credit card.

 Make a Backup Plan and Know Your Balance

-Additionally, you should carry a list of telephone contact numbers in case you lose your ATM card, but remember that you can't dial toll-free or "800" numbers from outside the United States.
+Carry a list of telephone contact numbers in case you lose your ATM card.
+You will not be able to dial toll-free or "800" numbers from outside the United States.
 Your financial institution can give you an alternate telephone number to use when calling from overseas.

 Stay Safe When Withdrawing Cash

 To minimize risk, make as few trips as possible to ATMs.
-You should also memorize your PIN, and never write it down in an obvious place.
-However, you should always carry your cash in a concealed money belt and keep your ATM and credit cards with your cash.
+Memorize your PIN, and never write it down in an obvious place.
+Always carry your cash in a concealed money belt and keep your ATM and credit cards with your cash.

-As you travel, tuck all ATM and transaction receipts into an envelope so you can bring them home in your carry-on bag, and then save your airline boarding pass to prove your return date.
+As you travel, tuck ATM and transaction receipts into an envelope so you can bring them home in your carry-on bag.
+Save your airline boarding pass to prove your return date.
 If you need to dispute a transaction, sending a copy of your receipt will speed up the resolution process.